Wolfmother: 2004–08: Formation, early years and self-titled debut

 The genesis of Wolfmother began in 2000, when founding members Andrew Stockdale, Chris Ross, and Myles Heskett started jamming together, before officially forming the band in 2004.
 Prior to this, Stockdale was a photographer, Ross worked in digital media and Heskett worked as a graphic designer.
-Ross came up with the name of the band.
+Ross came up with the name of the band based on the Tom Robbins novel Skinny Legs and All.
 The first live performance of the newly christened Wolfmother took place on 14 April 2004 at Vic in the Park, a pub in Sydney.
 The group were signed by Australian independent label Modular Recordings in August 2004, with whom they released their self-titled debut extended play (EP) Wolfmother the following month.
 The EP reached number 35 on the ARIA Australian Singles Chart.
 The band toured in promotion of the release for approximately six months, during which time they signed an international recording deal with the Universal Music Group.

 Drummer Myles Heskett (left) and bassist and keyboardist Chris Ross were members of Wolfmother from 2004 to 2008.

 After producing a demo for Universal US imprint Interscope Records in Sydney, Wolfmother began recording their full-length debut studio album in California with producer Dave Sardy in May 2005.
 The band rehearsed for six weeks at Cherokee Studios, before recording at Sound City, Pass and Sunset Sound Studios.
 Sardy took a minimalist approach to production, aiming to capture the "raw, emotive" nature of the band's live shows and prioritising "the perfect feeling" over a "faultless performance".
 Additional contributors to the record included Lenny Castro (percussion), Dan Higgins (flute) and Sardy himself (percussion).
 "Mind's Eye" was released as the first single from the upcoming album on 16 October 2005, which reached number 29 on the Australian Singles Chart.

 Wolfmother was originally released in Australia by Modular on 31 October 2005 and reached number 3 on the ARIA Australian Albums Chart, remaining on the chart for a total of 78 weeks.
 By the end of 2007, it had been certified five times platinum by the Australian Recording Industry Association (ARIA), indicating domestic sales in excess of 350,000 units.
 Wolfmother was recognised by radio station Triple J with its inaugural J Award, given to "an album of outstanding achievement as an Australian musical work of art – for its creativity, innovation, musicianship and contribution to Australian music."
 It went on to be nominated for the ARIA Award for Album of the Year in 2006 (and won the awards for Breakthrough Artist – Album and Best Rock Album).
 Eight of the group's songs were included on the Triple J Hottest 100 lists in 2004, 2005 and 2006.
 In promotion of the album, the band toured throughout Australia in October and November 2005.
 They also performed at the Big Day Out festival in January and February 2006.